tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/2/LessonPlan.md

 ### 2. Everyone Do: Creating an Administrator User on IAM (15 min)

 In this activity, students will learn how to create an `administrator` user using AWS Identity and Access Management (IAM) service.
-This will add some extra security when working on AWS.
+An IAM user will add some extra security when working on AWS.
 This is a collaborative activity where students should follow your steps throughout the process, so be sure to keep the pace of the activity and ask TAs to assist those students who may be stuck.

-Explain to students that a common best practice is to avoid using the principal or root user to manage an AWS account.
-The root user is the one they used to create their AWS account and the same user they use in Day 1.
+Explain to students that a standard best practice is to avoid using the principal or root user to manage an AWS account.
+The root user is the one they used to create their AWS account and the same user they use on Day 1.

-Highlight to students that usually a new user should be created for each person that requires administrative access to the services of managed by an AWS root account, especially in corporate environments.
+Highlight to students, that usually a new user should be created for each person that requires administrative access to the services managed by an AWS root account, especially in corporate environments.

-Explain to students, that AWS provides a service called Identity and Access Management (IAM) service to create and manage users.
+Explain to students that AWS provides a service called Identity and Access Management (IAM) service to create and manage users.

-Open the [AWS Management Console](https://console.aws.amazon.com) using your root user, ask to students to do the same to follow you in the process of creating a new user in IAM.
+Open the [AWS Management Console](https://console.aws.amazon.com) using your root user, ask students to do the same to follow you in the process of creating a new user in IAM.

-Once all the students opened their AWS Management Console, explain to students that now you will create an `administrator` user that will have permissions to administer all the AWS services; this user may look redundant with the root user, however, if the access credentials of this new `administrator` user get compromised, you can block it or recreate the password to secure your services without compromising your root users.
+Once all the students opened their AWS Management Console, explain that now you will create an `administrator` user that will have permission to administer all the AWS services.

+Explain to students that this new user may look redundant with the root user, however, if the access credentials of this new `administrator` user get compromised, you can block it or recreate the password to secure your services without compromising your root users.

 Continue the demo and highlight the following: